 Safety features should be highlighted in every home where an older adult is living.
-This applies to those who choose to age in place, and even those who are thinking of moving into a retirement community.
+This applies to those who choose to age in place, and even those who are thinking of moving into a senior living community.
 Since mobility can become an issue as you age, it pays to note some of the mobility safety features to look for when considering senior living care.

 Why look for these mobility features?
 Let us answer this question first.
 Knowing that you do not have access to proper safety features will just make you spend so much time inside your home.
 The lack of these will then lead to isolation, and even an increased risk of falling, and later on injury.
 Your family members will surely look for features to install in order to help you with your mobility concerns.

 Your family members may already have stairs installed in your homes at the moment.
 This is perfect for those of you who choose to age in place.
 This will give you access to the upper part of the home, whenever the need arises.
-Your choice of retirement community may have already included this as part of their amenities.
+Your choice of senior living community may have already included this as part of their amenities.
 Make sure you check on it.

 To replace stairs, elevators are considered very great additional mobility safety features in retirement communities.
 You can use these to access other areas in the community, without putting too much pressure on your feet which you will feel while going up and down the stairs.
 You will be accompanied by your carer when using such feature.